MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-CS-2020-Task-2B/README.md

 2.3  Display the first name, surname and category of all members
 ```

-The file ["members.txt"](assets/members.txt) contains the data for 10 existing members of the club.
+The file `members.txt` contains the data for 10 existing members of the club.
 The maximum number of members is 50.

 ___2c___ Using the data flow, refinements and the information provided, implement the program in a language of your choice.
 Your programming language may need you to initialise variables before step 1 of the design.